 The goal is to add the draw tab to the Excel ribbon.
 So, the next step would be to choose the customize ribbon selection.

-Take notice to the order that these tabs.
+Take notice of the order that these tabs.
 If you don't like where the tabs are located on the ribbon, you can always come back here to rearrange them.
-To do so, just drag them to the the desired position.
+To do so, just drag them to the desired position.

 Select the Ok button to exit the options menu.

 The draw tab should now appear in the main tabs section of the ribbon as shown in the illustration below.